NREL/reVX/reVX/least_cost_xmission/README.md

 # Offshore Least Cost Paths
+## Nomenclature Note
+The offshore least cost paths analysis was initially performed for the Atlantic OffShore Wind Transmission (AOSWT).
+Some references to the AOSWT acronym still remain.

-## Atlantic Offshore Wind Transmission (AOSWT) Workflow
+## Offshore Workflow
-General steps to run the AOSWT analysis:
+General steps to run an offshore analysis:

 1. Convert points-of-interconnection (POI) (grid connections on land) to transmission feature lines.
 Example notebook is at `reVX/examples/least_cost_paths/convert_points_of_interconnection_to_lines.ipynb`.
 The input CSV requires the following fields: 'POI Name', 'State', 'Voltage (kV)', 'Lat', 'Long'.
 2. Create offshore friction and barrier (exclusion) layers and merge with CONUS costs and barrier layers.
 Example notebook is at `reVX/examples/least_cost_paths/combine_layers_and_add_to_h5.ipynb`.
 3. Determine desired sc\_point_gids to process.
 4. Select appropriate clipping radius.
-Unlike the CONUS analysis, which clips the cost raster by proximity to infinite sinks, the AOSWT uses a fixed search radius.
+Unlike the CONUS analysis, which clips the cost raster by proximity to infinite sinks, an offshore analysis uses a fixed search radius.
 5000 is a good starting point.
 Note that memory usage increases with the square of radius.
 5. Run analysis.
 See examples below.
 6. Convert the output to GeoJSON (optional).
 See post processing below.

-## Atlantic Offshore Wind Transmission (AOSWT) Examples
+## Offshore Examples
 ### Creating POI transmission features from points
 The onshore point of interconnections (POIs) have typically been provided in a CSV file.
 These must be converted to short lines in a GeoPackage to work with the LCP code.
 Note that the POIs must also be connected to a transmission line.
-The `convert_pois_to_lines()` function in `aoswt_utilities.py` will perform all necessary operations to convert the CSV file to a properly configured GeoPackage.
+The `convert_pois_to_lines()` function in `offshore_utilities.py` will perform all necessary operations to convert the CSV file to a properly configured GeoPackage.
 An example notebook is in this repository at `examples/least_cost_paths/convert_points_of_interconnection_to_lines.ipynb`.